MarijaDejanovic/NewsTask/README.md

 ## Features

 - Displays randomly selected article news in News Cards on the Home Page.
 Each News Cards is consisting of article image, title, description and React Icon – Heart for bookmarking favorite articles (below please find description).
-- Browse news articles from different categories with a help of Nav-Bar on the left side of Home Page.
+- Browse news articles from different categories with a help of navigation bar on the left side of Home Page.
-- Search for specific news articles based on keywords in the input field of Search-Bar component.
+- Search for specific news articles based on keywords in the input field of search bar component.
-- Favorite and save articles for later viewing using React Icon and changing state of Favorite component.
+- Bookmark favorite articles and save them for later reading.
-- Read the full article by clicking on the article link.
+- Read the full article by clicking on the article.

 ## Technologies Used

 - React.js
--React Route
+-React Router
-- HTML/CSS
+- HTML/SCSS
 - JavaScript
-- RESTAPI (News API)
+- News API
-- React Icon
+- React Icons

 ## Installation